dreadwarrior/vantomas/README.rst

 License
 -------

 The following directories and their contents are Copyright Thomas Juhnke.
 You may not reuse anything therein without my permission:

 - src/vantomas/Resources/Public/Images/ (except child folders)

+Photo credit `src/vantomas/Resources/Public/Images/sleepling-kittens.jpg`:

+`sleeping kittens<https://www.flickr.com/photos/96828128@N02/14447262431>`_ by `Jimmy B<https://www.flickr.com/photos/96828128@N02/>`_, `CC licensed<https://creativecommons.org/licenses/by/2.0/>`_

 All other directories and files are GPL v2 Licensed.
 Feel free to use the HTML and CSS as you please.
 If you do use them, a link back to http://github.com/dreadwarrior/vantomas would be appreciated, but is not required.